On the occupation measure of evolution models with vanishing mutations

 Using classical tree machinery for Markov chains, we first derive an explicit formula for the limit distribution $\pi^*$ associated with a model $(P_\ve)_\ve$, and show that $\infn{\pi_\ve - \pi^*}$ converges to zero at a rate controlled by the tree-optimality gap~$\theta$ (see Proposition~\ref{prop:tech}).
-In Proposition~\ref{prop:spectral_gap} and Theorem~\ref{thm:spectral}, we show how classical spectral gap estimates for reducible kernels (e.g., \cite{Dia91}) can be adapted to the nonreversible matrix $P_\ve$.
+In Proposition~\ref{prop:spectral_gap} and Theorem~\ref{thm:spectral}, we show how classical spectral gap estimates for reversible kernels (e.g. \citep{Dia91}) can be adapted to the nonreversible matrix $P_\ve$ via additive symmetrization.
 These bounds are then used to analyze the induced inhomogeneous model through the study of the noise sequence $v_n - \pi^*$.

 More precisely, let $P_n = P_{\ve_n}$ denote the transition kernels of the induced inhomogeneous evolution model, and let $\pi_n = \pi_{\ve_n}$ be the invariant distribution of $P_n$.
 Let $Q_n$ denote the {\em pseudo-inverse} of $I-P_n$, i.e.\ the matrix with zero row sums that satisfies the Poisson equation